wevm/abitype/README.md

 // Now we can use all the type helpers that abitype already provides.

 type BalanceOfFunction = ExtractAbiFunction<ParsedAbi, 'balanceOf'>
 //                                  ^ typescript will now autocomplete this for you
 ```

-With this you can also
+Check out the `habi.test-d.ts` file for more examples usage of the other type helpers.

 ## Support